OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 - Adopt a data-driven STP strategy to especially target sensitive customers who can only rely on their monthly paychecks to go online shopping.
 - Communicate with all vendors the need to continue to accelerate the order delivery speed in order to enhance overall customer satisfaction level.
-- Promote offers which can be paid by multiple installments at the beginning of each month to boost sales.
+- Promote offers which can also be paid by multiple installments at the beginning of each month to encourage the sensitive customers to boost sales.

 ### Limitations